Cthullu/ansible/README.md

 based on Alpine Linux.
 This is another image whith the goal to provide a minimal footprint container.

+## Update 2023-12-27

+Today I decided to archive this project.

+This means that there will be no further maintenance of existing versions or new versions released.

 ## Content of the Image

 In addition to the base Alpine OS and Ansible and ARA (client), the Ansible